 PHIL 245 Business Ethics

-Formerly PHIL 320.
 A study of the ethical issues that confront contemporary businesses.
 The course will begin by introducing the major positions in Western ethical theory and by considering the moral status and the purpose of corporations.
-Through the use of case studies, the course will go on to explore a number of particular issues which may include (but are not limited to) whistle-blowing, surveillance/screening of employees, preferential hiring, the ethics of advertising, ethical accounting practices, globalization, outsourcing, sweatshop labor, and environmental pollution and resource depletion.
+Through the use of case studies, the course will go on to explore a number of particular issues which may include (but is not limited to) whistle blowing, surveillance/screening of employees, preferential hiring, the ethics of advertising, ethical accounting practices, globalization, outsourcing, sweatshop labor, and environmental pollution and resource depletion.
 Fall semester, alternate years.

 PHIL 300 Modern Philosophy

 A study of four major ethical theories in Western philosophy and of their application to several contemporary ethical issues.
 The theories are those of Aristotle, Thomas Aquinas, Immanuel Kant and John Stuart Mill.
 Issues examined may include, but are not limited to, euthanasia, abortion, capital punishment, free speech, just war, treatment of animals and the environment.
-At least once every year.
+Fall semester.